tmobile/magentaA11y/how-to/images.md

 - Sometimes text can't be easily created with HTML and CSS and an image must contain text.
 In this case, ensure the <code>alt</code> attribute is present and owns a value that includes <strong>all</strong> of the text found in the image.
 - Typically, the text is the most important part of the image.
 There is no need for the image itself to be described unless it adds value to the content of the page.
+- Consider logging a defect for [WCAG 1.4.5 Images of Text](https://www.w3.org/WAI/WCAG22/Understanding/images-of-text.html) if it seems like there might be a viable workaround to add real text to the page vs. an image of text.

 {::nomarkdown}
 <example>